 - Increase DRAM voltage.

 - Adjust ProcODT within the ohm range.
-Can be left on Auto most of the times.
+Can be left on Auto most of the time.

-- Set FCLK in sync.
+- Set FCLK in sync, 1:1 Ratio.
 Should be on Auto by default.

 After selecting a frequency then save these settings in the BIOS and reboot.
 Your PC might reboot a couple of times adjusting the timings since you changed the frequency.
 If your RAM kit can run the speed, it will boot right into Windows.
 If it fails, it will show a failure to post a message.
 In the case of a failure, you can increase DRAM voltage for Samsung B-die to 1.50v and 1.45v for other dies.
 And adjust some of the settings listed below.